 Could you just send a student to work for me if I tell you what skills I need them to have?
 We don't have enough time/staff/etc. to do any hiring right now.

 Unfortunately, the size of our student body makes it impossible for us to know the skills and qualifications of each student, so we are not able to recommend individuals.
 On top of that, we don't know your office culture well, so we are unable to discern what kind of person would be a good personality fit for your team.
 Lastly, most students that we encounter want to know what they are getting into before they begin a job.
 You are much more likely to have success if you participate in the recruiting process, and we'll be glad to help make it as easy on you as possible.
 BACK TO TOP

 I can't pay anyone, but I have something I need done.
 I can have an unpaid intern and you'll give them academic credit, right?

 Thanks for thinking of our students, but that's not quite how internships work.
-There are educational requirements, as well as legal issues to consider (see the US Department of Labor's Fact Sheet #71: Internship Programs under the Fair Labor Standards Act).
-To put it simply, interns are not supposed to replace the work of a paid employee.
+There are educational requirements and legal issues to consider (see the US Department of Labor's Fact Sheet #71: Internship Programs under the Fair Labor Standards Act).
+To put it simply: interns are not supposed to replace the work of a paid employee.